sjackman/uniqtag-paper/README.md

 by design a slight change in the sequence, such as a single-character substitution, would result in a completely different digest.

-Locality-sensitive hashing, in contrast to a cryptographic hash function, aims to assign items that are similar to the same hash bucket.
-A hash function that, after a small perturbation of the sequence, assigns an identical identifier to the sequence is desirable for labelling the genes of a genome annotation project.
-One such locality-sensitive hash function, MinHash, was employed to identify web pages with similar content ([Broder, 1997][]) by selecting a small representative set of words from the web page.
-UniqTag, inspired by MinHash, selects a single representative *k*-mer from the sequence to assign a stable identifier to a gene.
-These identifiers are intended for systematic labelling of genes rather than assigning a biological name, which is typically based on biological function or homology to orthologous genes.
+Locality-sensitive hashing in contrast aims to assign items that are similar to the same hash value.
+A hash function that assigns an identical identifier to a sequence after a modification of that sequence is desirable for labelling the genes of an ongoing genome annotation project.
+One such locality-sensitive hash function, MinHash, was employed to identify web pages with similar content ([Broder, 1997][]) by selecting a small representative set of words from a web page.

+UniqTag is inspired by MinHash.
+It selects a single representative *k*-mer from a sequence to assign a stable identifier to a gene.
+These identifiers are intended for systematic labelling of genes rather than assigning biological gene names, as the latter are typically based on biological function or homology to orthologous genes.

 Description
 ===========